South African citizens can use promo code LOCAL20 for 20% discount on normal rates.

 Follow the tracks of Portuguese explorers Bartolomeu Dias who left Europe on a quest with a mission to find a passage to India around the African continent.

-Spend a day exploring the beautiful Cape Peninsula on this tour from Cape Town.
-With a professional guide by your side, you’ll have to opportunity to get a true sense of the beauty and diversity of Cape Town as you meander along some of the city’s most precious gems.
+Now, you'll get a chance to spend a day exploring the beautiful Cape Peninsula on this full-day tour from Cape Town.
+With a professional guide by your side, get a true sense of the beauty and diversity of Cape Town as you meander along some of the city’s most precious gems.

 Cape Town is famed for her iconic Table Mountain, but this city has far more to offer than just that.
 From diverse fauna and flora, to spectacular views and cultural delights, the Cape will wow you with her rich surprises.
 This tour combines the best experiences the Cape Peninsula has to offer, all in one actioned packed itinerary.